 If you like the sound of our lively and friendly choir do get in touch with us.
 (See below for details of rehearsals, etc).

 We need to maintain a balance within each voice part, but we are always happy to hear from people either new to choral singing or new to the area.
-If you're interested in joining, please contact our Membership Secretary by email or using the following details.
+If you're interested in joining, please contact our Membership Secretary by email.